Payday loans in Ontario

 - Details about your employment and income

-If you’re considering taking out a payday loan, familiarize yourself with the laws of Ontario to make sure you’re getting the best terms for your loan.
-As with all forms of credit, be prepared to pay for both the principal and accumulated interest.
+If you’re considering taking out a payday loan, familiarize yourself with the laws of Ontario to make sure you’re aware of the maximum amount of fees you can be charged, as well as other lending rules.
+As with all forms of credit, be prepared to pay for both the principal and the fees.